The True Word

-The True Word (or Discourse, Account, or Doctrine; Λόγος Ἀληθής, Logos Alēthēs) is a lost treatise in which the ancient Greek philosopher Celsus addressed many principal points of early Christianity and argued against their validity.
+The True Word (or Discourse, Account, or Doctrine; Λόγος Ἀληθής, Logos Alēthēs) is a now-fragmentary treatise in which the ancient Greek philosopher Celsus addressed many principal points of early Christianity and argued against their validity.
 In The True Word, Celsus attacked Christianity in three ways: by attacking its philosophical claims, by marking it as a phenomenon associated with the uneducated and lower class, and by cautioning his audience that it was a danger to the Roman Empire.
 Information concerning the work exists only in the extensive quotations from it in the Contra Celsum ("Against Celsus"), written some seventy years later by the Christian Origen.
 These are believed to be accurate, but may not give a fully comprehensive picture of the original work.

 Criticism of Christianity before Celsus

 Celsus was one of many Roman writers and philosophers who wrote and spoke out against Christianity, feeling that its doctrines were either inscrutable or foolish.
-The primary problem that most Roman citizens and the Imperial government had regarding the Christians was their refusal to participate in the required sacrifices that were regularly made to the Emperor and the Roman state.
+One of the primary problem that most Roman citizens and the Imperial government had regarding the Christians was their lifestyle and refusal to participate in the sacrifices that were regularly made (as it was prior to Decio's Edict in 250 AD).
 Sacrifices were an integral part of Roman politics, religion, and culture.
 Roman writers, who often professed to be loyal members of the Empire and Roman society, were also "troubled by the seeming incoherence of the Christian position toward society and towards the recognized religion of the state".
 All of these factors led to Christians being classified as enemies of society.
 Others who wrote polemical works against Christianity included Crescens, Fronto and Lucian.